anantppandey/servoless-leader-arm/README.md

 </table>

 - Once the arm is moved to the required positions, press Enter as instructed
-- After completing both positions, the follower calibration is saved to:
+- After completing both positions, the leaderr calibration is saved to:
   `Calibration_Data.txt`

 #### **3. Real-Time Angle Output**